 We have helped design a campus that is engineering provision-ready for carbon neutrality during its operations.

 A combined services tunnel houses both the chilled and hot water pipes so that the cooling and heating provision is centralised and more efficient.
-This is accompanied by the ‘energy centre’ which comprises a district cooling system and a campus-wide centralised hot water system that reclaims heat generated by the data centre, providing highly efficient solutions for the campus.
+This is accompanied by the ‘energy centre’ which comprises a district cooling system and a decentralised hot water system that reclaims heat generated by the data centre, providing highly efficient solutions for the campus.

 Water resilient